 WHY BECOME A FELLOW?

-Watch the video and let the former fellows introduce you to what a fellowship is all about.
+Watch the video and let the present and former fellows introduce you to what a fellowship is all about.

 LEARN MORE ABOUT THE PROGRAM

 Who can apply for the fellowship program?

 The persons eligible for a fellowship at the Constructive Institute are media professionals who work as journalists, editors, documentarians, and the like.
 All applicants should have a minimum of five years of practical work experience and be considered as committed and talented professionals within their own organisations.

 In the academic year of 2018 / 2019, the TrygFonden Constructive Fellowship Program will give access to five Danish fellows, financed by TrygFonden.
 Please visit the Apply now-page.